dev-mahmoud-elshenawy/Shop-App/README.md

 - Storing , Fetching , Delete And Updating Data By Sending Http Requests To Database

 # Screenshots
 There are Some Screenshots to Show How My App Look.
-Open Screenshots Folder To See More Pictures
+Open Screenshots Folder To See More Pictures(App/Firebase Pictures)

 ![](Screenshots/1.png)
 ![](Screenshots/2.png)